Project Type: Graphic Design

 Additional amenities such as a car seat storage room, break room, and a wellness room provide spaces catered to support parents and staff.

-Investing in this new facility and offering UAB faculty and staff discounted childcare reflects the university’s dedication to supporting a positive work-life balance and commitment to the personal and professional success of its employees.
+Investing in this new facility and offering UAB faculty and staff discounted child care reflects the university’s dedication to supporting a positive work-life balance and commitment to the personal and professional success of its employees.

 -->